How to Find and Develop App Ideas that Make Money

 How Will You Fund Your App?

 Every new business has startup costs.
-Even if you’re an experienced developer who can design and build an app from scratch, there are opportunity costs in doing everything by yourself—and limits to what one person can accomplish.
+Even if you’re an experienced developer with a vivid experience in the mobile app development, who can design and build an app from scratch, there are opportunity costs in doing everything by yourself—and limits to what one person can accomplish.

 Most app founders reach into their own pocketbooks and reach out to family and friends for their initial seed money.
 Once they start showing revenue, even if they aren’t yet making a profit, they often turn to venture capitalists for infusions of cash and guidance.